ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Configurations.rst

    ``All IOCs`` to see PVs from all IOCs on your instrument (this can result in a very long list of PVs).

-   ``Active IOCs`` to see PVs only from IOcs that are currently running on your instrument.
+   ``Active IOCs`` to see PVs only from IOCs that are currently running on your instrument.

    ``Config IOCs`` to see PVs only from IOCs included in the current configuration.